 Digital marketers will have to rethink their marketing tactics

-The creation of a widely adopted DSN isn’t a question of if, it’s a question of when.
-It also doesn’t mean that Facebook or Twitter will go away but it does mean they will need to adapt and possibly even pivot their business model.
-Especially if they are forced to make their software compatible with DSN standards to remain relevant.
+The creation of a widely adopted DSN isn’t a question of if; it’s a question of when.
+It also doesn’t mean that Facebook or Twitter will go away.
+Still, it does mean they will need to adapt and possibly even pivot their business model, especially if they are forced to make their software compatible with DSN standards to remain relevant.

-The bad news is that the loss of targeted advertising will force digital marketers to use different tactics for reaching potential customers.
-The good news is that most of the tactics that will be needed to reach people using a DSN are already being used today.
+The bad news is that the loss of targeted advertising will force digital marketers to use different tactics to reach potential customers.
+The good news is that most of the tactics needed to reach people using a DSN are already being used today.

 Focusing on earned media will require the reallocation of money that has been traditionally used for paid advertising.
 It also means a dramatic shift away from ad management to a focus on content creation and outreach.

 The onset of the DSN will also make utilizing influencers more important than ever.
-With the absence of paid advertising, companies will have to rely on people who have influence over their target audience.
+With the absence of paid advertising, companies will have to rely on people who influence their target audience.

 The greatest asset that companies have is their customers.
 Existing customers, if kept satisfied, can be the single biggest driver of new business.
 That’s especially true if you can properly leverage your relationship with them.

-Aside from customers spontaneously praising a service – a priceless form of exposure – companies will need to provide incentives in order to get social exposure.
+Aside from customers, spontaneously praising a service – a priceless form of exposure – companies will need to provide incentives to get social exposure.
 Incentives vary, but the most typical ones include contests, discounted services, and free company swag.

 A decentralized social network will create new business opportunities

 The DSN envisioned by Solid is modular.
-That means that not only can data be decoupled from services, the way we interact with that data can be reinvented by software developers.
+That means that not only can data be decoupled from services, but software developers can also reinvent the way we interact with that data.

 New social apps

-The DSN will usher in a new era of communication apps and tools, and will forever transform how we interact socially online.
+The DSN will usher in a new era of communication apps and tools and forever transform how we interact online.
 I predict that we will have, yet again, indie software developers creating the next generation of apps that will overtake today’s social giants.